meetoseh/backend/docs/db/users.md

 ## Fields

 - `id (integer primary key)`: the internal row identifier
-- `sub (text unique not null)`: the amazon cognito identifier.
+- `sub (text unique not null)`: the sub used for id tokens.
 Uses the uid prefix `u`, see [uid_prefixes](../uid_prefixes.md)
 - `email (text not null)`: the email address of the user.
 NOT A VALID IDENTIFIER.
   Primarily for customer support or contacting them.
 Is often unique, but there are